 KPI report helps the businesses to analyze how their business is performing over the key business objectives.
 So a KPI report will tell you everything whenever you need an update about performance.
 It also tells you how well you’re doing to achieve a specific goal.
 But wait!
-How to track, visualize your KPI, and how to set up KPI reports for your business?
+How to track, visualize your KPI, and how to set up a KPI report for your business?
 Fret not; we’ll answer all these questions in this guide and discuss everything that you need for KPI reporting.
 This guide will surely help you understand how to deliver visually appealing and engaging reports.

 What is a KPI report?

 It is defined as a business performance tool that helps you understand the Key Performance Indicator effectively.
 KPI reports are used to track progress against the business goals and targets in order to maximize performance.
 A KPI report contains tabular information, graphs, and charts.